If you’re looking to get your forklift license, now is a great time.

 Lastly, your employer (or a qualified 3rd party trainer) must do two things before you can legally operate a forklift:

-- Confirm that you’ve received the required training
+- Confirm that you have received the required training.

 A few more words on this last requirement...

-This last “pillar” deserves a little more attention.
+This last pillar (Hands-on training) deserves a little more attention.

-To be clear: Only your employer or a qualified trainer can actually certify you to operate a forklift.
+So, to be clear: Only your employer or a qualified trainer can certify you to operate a forklift.

-Nevertheless, you can still receive forklift operator training on your own.
+Nevertheless, you can still receive forklift operator training (not a forklift license) on your own with an employer.
 That includes both the classroom and hands-on portions.
-And doing so can make you stand out more among other applicants when you apply for a forklift driving job.
-So it’s worth checking into.
+This can help you stand out more among other applicants when you apply for a forklift driving job so it is worth considering if you are hunting for a job.

 What Is a Forklift Certification Card?

-Put simply, a forklift certification card is proof of an operator’s fitness to use a forklift.
-It signifies that they’ve completed the required training and instruction.
-And it means that their employer or trainer has found them competent to operate a forklift in the workplace.
+A forklift certification card serves as evidence of qualification to operate a forklift.
+They signify that the operator has completed the required training and instruction and that their employer or trainer has found them competent to operate a forklift in the workplace.

-As the name suggests, wallet cards are the most common kind of forklift certificate.
-That’s because operators can easily keep them on their person at all times.
+Wallet cards are the most common forklift certificate.
+Operators can easily keep them on their person at all times.

-But wallet cards aren’t the only acceptable format for certificates.
+However, wallet cards are not the only acceptable format for certificates.

-The Occupational Safety and Health Administration (OSHA) doesn’t actually specify the format the certification must take.
-They only stipulate what information must be displayed on it.
+The Occupational Safety and Health Administration (OSHA) does not specify the format for the certification.
+They only require that it includes specific information.

 “The certification shall include the name of the operator, the date of the training, the date of the evaluation, and the identity of the person(s) performing the training or evaluation.”